How to Remove Background from GIF — Step-by-Step Guide

 This frame-by-frame requirement is why the vast majority of background remover tools — even the most popular ones — simply do not support GIFs.
 The engineering effort to handle multi-frame processing at scale is significant, and the market for static image background removal (product photos, portraits, real estate) is orders of magnitude larger.

 Remove.bg, the most well-known AI background remover, processes hundreds of millions of static images but has never supported animated GIFs.
 The same goes for most general-purpose tools — they are built for single-frame input and produce single-frame output.
 Upload a GIF, and they either reject it outright, process only the first frame, or output a static PNG — none of which is what you want.
-This is why searching for terms like remove bg from gif, delete gif background, or cut out gif background often leads to dead ends on general-purpose tools: they were never designed for multi-frame animation.
+This is why searching for a way to remove backgrounds from GIFs often leads to dead ends on general-purpose tools: they were never designed for multi-frame animation.

 Even tools that do claim to support GIFs often come with hidden limitations: